simonescaccia/IoTProject/Evaluation.md

 ### When the first complete version of the system will be ready for use

-We will want to detect if a water leak occur within 24h, in order to be able to repair it the next working day so that we can reduce water loss.
-Also, we want to know wich pipe is leaking, providing information about the quantity of water leakage in a second.
+We want to detect if a water leak occur within 24h, in order to detect water leakages without tolerating more than one day of water losses.
+We want also to know wich pipe is leaking, providing information about the quantity of water leakage in a second.

 1. Leak is dectected within 24h
 2. The pipe is correctly identified